tatey/LIFXHTTPKit/README.markdown

   use the shorthand syntax in Xcode where you'll get inline errors and type inferencing.
 * `Client` and `LightTarget` are the bread and butter of using LIFXHTTPKit.
-  All examples will assume a configured client and light target.
+  All examples assume a configured client and light target.
 * Only a subset of the LIFX HTTP API is implemented.
 We've built this to scratch our own itch and we don't need effects.
 Patches are welcome.